rodofjar/rodofjar/README.md

-# 🌱 Jarrod Walton
+# 🌱 Dr. Jarrod Walton

 **`Water Scientist (Educator, Data Scientist)`**

-:earth_asia: I am an Australian student/teacher of science with a particular focus on the wonderful world of freshwater ecosystems. <br>
+:earth_asia: I am an Australian researcher/teacher of science with a particular focus on ecology. <br>
-:yin_yang: I feel equally at home in the field among nature as I do on the computer among data. <br>
+:yin_yang: I feel equally at home in the field among nature as I do on the computer among nature's data. <br>
-:beetle: I have a indefatigable attraction to trying new things and getting results. <br>
+:beetle: I have a unrelenting attraction to trying new things but am ewually driven by the power of *things that just work*. <br>
-:rocket: I'm of the opinion that a strong team is greater than the sum of its parts, and hope to work alongside like minded people in the near future. <br>
+:rocket: I believe a strong team is often greater than the sum of its parts, and my experience working across disciplines has proven just that. <br>
+💻 I am foremost a researcher, but enjoy programming in my spare-time when the call from the great outdoors dims.
 <h3> Primary Tools and Languages</h3>

 <img align="left" alt="Python" width="30px" style="padding-right:10px;" src="https://cdn.jsdelivr.net/gh/devicons/devicon@latest/icons/r/r-plain.svg" />